xCatG/ClaudeDesktopCommander/README.md

 # Claude Computer Commander

-A secure terminal server that allows Claude to execute commands on your computer with a configurable blacklist of commands for security.
+A terminal server that allows Claude to execute commands on your computer and manage processes through Model Context Protocol (MCP).

 ## Features

-- Execute terminal commands through Claude
+- Execute terminal commands with output streaming
-- Configurable command blacklist for security
+- Command timeout and background execution support
 - Process management (list and kill processes)
-- Persistent configuration of allowed commands from chat
+- Session management for long-running commands

 ## Setup